 Anyone But Ivy Pocket by Caleb Krisp

 Ivy’s totally clueless and so very quirky.
-Before we read this book together, I read many parts out loud to my kids while I was reading this book because they were just so funny!!
+Before we read this book together, I read many parts out loud to my kids while I was previewing this book because it was just so funny!!
 Now my kids are addicted, too.
 Ivy’s adventures involve a sinister ghost, a mystical jewel, and a surprising destiny.

 Get more FUNNY book ideas here.